FrancescoMarz10/Auction-Mechanism/README.md

  ```
  ```
   public void removeMyAuctions() throws IOException, ClassNotFoundException {
-        String all_auctions = "";
         FutureGet futureGet = dht.get(Number160.createHash("auctions")).start();
         futureGet.awaitUninterruptibly();
-        String status = "";

-        //Checking the presence of the names list of auctions on dht if (futureGet.isSuccess()) {
+        if (futureGet.isSuccess()) {
             if (!futureGet.dataMap().values().isEmpty()) {

                 auctions_names = (ArrayList<String>) futureGet.dataMap().values().iterator().next().object();

-                //Checking if the list of names is not empty if (!auctions_names.isEmpty()) {
+                if (!auctions_names.isEmpty()) {

-                    //Taking all the auctions and their informations with a for loop. for (String name : auctions_names) {
+                    for (String name : auctions_names) {

-                        Date actual_date = new Date();
                         futureGet = dht.get(Number160.createHash(name)).start();
                         futureGet.awaitUninterruptibly();